mhvis/tutti/deployment/README.md

   on an already deployed host by skipping installation steps and only updating source code.

+## Todo

+(Not very important)

+* Remove the roles and use includes instead to make the structure simpler.
+* Remove Microsoft Identity Manager code from `azuresettings.py`, use client-side secret retrieval.

 ## Resources

 The playbook is based on https://github.com/jcalazan/ansible-django-stack